chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 13:59 DANA: So `scoped_refptr` is kind of your Chromium equivalent to `shared_ptr` in the standard library.
 So if you're familiar with that, it's quite similar, but it has some slight differences.
 So what is `scoped_refptr`?
-It gives you share ownership of the underlying object.
+It gives you shared ownership of the underlying object.
 And it's a smart pointer.
-It holds a pointer to an object that's allocated in the heap when all `scoped_refptr` that point to the same object are gone, it'll be deleted.
+It holds a pointer to an object that's allocated in the heap.
+When all `scoped_refptr` that point to the same object are gone, it'll be deleted.
 So it's like `unique_ptr`, except it can be copied to add to your ref count, basically.
 And when all of them are gone, it's destroyed.
-And it gives access to the underlined pointer in exactly the same ways.
+And it gives access to the underlying pointer in exactly the same ways.
 Oh, but why is it different than `shared_ptr`?
 I did say it is. `scoped_refptr` requires the type that is held inside of it to inherit from `RefCounted` or `RefCountedThreadSafe`.
 `shared_ptr` doesn't require this.
 Why?
 So `shared_ptr` sticks an allocation